dpmarsola/QikserveMockTest/README.md

 3. Run the shell script "./initAmazingStore.sh"

-IMPORTANT: The script (in step 3), will initialize both the Spring Application (which contains my code for the Challange) and the Wiremock server, provided by Qikservem in order to mock the data for the Challange.
+IMPORTANT: The script (in step 3), will initialize both the Spring Application (which contains my code for the Challange) and the Wiremock server (provided by Qikserve) in order to mock the data for the Challange.

 After step 3, the Web site can be accessed locally by using the following URL: http://localhost:8080/ The first page should load and you can click on the buttons to put the items in you basket.